NFPA 25 Overview:

 The property owner is also responsible for ensuring that any water-filled piping is maintained at a minimum temperature of 40°F unless utilizing an approved antifreeze agent.
 Additionally, any above ground piping should be kept under 120°F.

 If the system needs to be shut down for testing or otherwise, the property owner is also responsible for notifying the necessary authorities, such as the fire department or alarm-receiving facility.
 The property owner is also responsible for ensuring components of water-based fire protection systems are readily available for inspection, testing, and maintenance.
+Compliance with NFPA fire protection codes will help reduce the risk of system failure during a fire emergency.

 The 2023 edition has added requirements for nitrogen-based water-based protection systems.
 Additionally, antifreeze system requirements have been updated, and more accessibility requirements have been added.
 Also, the latest edition more thoroughly details who is considered qualified personnel.